cc-d/pyhotkey/README.md

-# pyhotkey
+# PyHotKeys

-Simple broadly-compatible hotkey program for macos/ubuntu for my own use.
+A Python-based hotkey listener for Ubuntu 22.04 and macOS.

+## Installation

+Follow the guide for your respective OS.

+### Ubuntu

+...
+### macOS

+...